 2) Communicate often

-Communication is more important than ever for C-suites and people managers, especially given the rise of remote work — a development that not every business professional (believe it or not) feels comfortable with.
+Communication is more important than ever for C-suites and people managers, especially given the rise of remote and hybrid work — a development that not every business professional (as you may have noticed) feels comfortable with.

-Take the lead communications-wise by regularly sharing both company updates and announcements, like product releases, awards the business has won, and upcoming events (e.g., conferences, webinars) that will take place.
+Take the lead comms-wise by regularly sharing company updates and announcements, like product releases, awards the business won, and upcoming events (e.g., conferences, webinars).

-You’d be surprised just how much sharing company-related news and insights can have on realizing a more positive employee morale among your workforce — particularly remote employees who may feel disconnected at times.
+Sharing these updates can help you gradually realize more positive employee morale among your workforce — particularly remote employees who may feel disconnected at times.

 3) Recognize employees